saucecontrol/InheritDoc/readme.md

 </PropertyGroup>
 ```

 The above configuration will create a single `MyProject.xml` file in your project root for all target frameworks and all build configurations.
-Worse, since MSBuild builds multiple target framework outputs in parallel, you may create a race condition for access to that file.
+Since MSBuild builds multiple target framework outputs in parallel there will be a race condition for access to that file.

-The simpler configuration, supported in all .NET Core SDK versions, is:
+The simpler configuration, supported in all multi-targeting capable SDK versions, is:

 ```XML
 <PropertyGroup>